koraakdas/CI-CD-on-DevOps-Website-Solution/README.md

 Configure the job to copy artifacts over to NFS server.
 On main dashboard select "Manage Jenkins" and choose "Configure System" menu item.

-Scroll down to Publish over SSH plugin configuration section and configure it to be able to connect to your NFS server:
+Scroll down to Publish over SSH plugin configuration section and configure it to be able to connect to the NFS server:

 Provide a private key (content of .pem file that you use to connect to NFS server via SSH/Putty)